 |blocked||blue||This unit needs manual intervention because of a problem associated directly with the unit itself.
 This may be due to bad or inconsistent configuration of the application, disk space being unavailable for the unit, or missing relations which are essential to the application's operations.
 The message should tell a human administrator what is required to unblock the application.

-For example: “Please provide an object store.
-Please configure the minimum speed required by users of this service.
-Please link this service to a database.”
+For example: "Please provide an object store.
+Please configure the minimum speed required by users of this application.
+Please link this application to a database.".

 |maintenance||yellow||The unit is not yet providing services, but is actively doing stuff in preparation for providing those services.
 This is a “spinning” state, not an error state.
 It reflects activity on the unit itself, not on peers or related units.
 The Juju agent will set the unit to maintenance when it begins the process of installing the charm - downloading it, unpacking it and calling the install hook.

 The unit may transition to the maintenance state at any time, in any hook.
-The maintenance state implies that the unit has no reason to think that it will not provide services soon.
-For example, the software might be formatting block devices, or replicating data from peer units, or handling an action which for whatever reason means that it is not actively providing service, but it is not aware of anything on its own config or in related unit config that will prevent it from bringing up its services.
+The maintenance state implies that the unit has no reason to think that it will not provide service soon.
+For example, the software might be formatting block devices, or replicating data from peer units, or handling an action which for whatever reason means that it is not active, but it is not aware of anything on its own config or in related unit config that will prevent it from bringing up its application.